Should I Pay Off My Mortgage Early?

 As you can see, there are many considerations, pros, and cons of paying more toward your mortgage each month.
 Think about whether you are able to sleep better at night knowing you do not have a mortgage hanging over your head or whether your money is working as hard as it can be in a potentially better long-term investment.
 If you need any help making this decision or you have any questions about your financial solution, consult with a fee-only financial planner who can work with you on your particular situation.

-Thanks for reading!
-Join me this time next week for my next post.
 If you like what you see, then subscribe here: